Former NFL Player Tim Green Has A New Opponent — ALS

 I recently visited Tim at his lakeside home in upstate New York, in the village of Skaneateles.

 We sat down in a room with a huge picture window that normally offers a gorgeous view of Skaneateles Lake.
 On the day I visited, all you could see was driving snow.
-Troy Green sat next to his dad — Tim's speech is slow and raspy and sometimes Troy helps repeat or reinforce Tim's words.
+Troy Green sat next to his dad — Tim's speech is slow and raspy, and sometimes Troy helps repeat or reinforce Tim's words.
 During our talk, a tube connected to a port in Tim's chest provided an infusion of Radicava.
 Last year, the FDA approved the new drug, which has been shown to slow the progress of what's currently a fatal disease.

 The history Troy encouraged Tim to write is positive and hopeful.
 They stress that ALS can be cured, it's just underfunded.